hughblackall/flit-vpn/readme.md

  - Other cloud providers for node deployment
  - Environment variables for authentication tokens, enabling use in scripting environments
+ - Support for more than one exit node

 ## A note on third party VPNs